softarc-consulting/sheriff/docs/docs/dependency-rules.md

 };
 ```

-By using `domain:_` and `type:_`, we establish two dimensions that allow us to define the following rules:
+By using `domain:_` and `type:_` define two dimension for the whole project.
+The following rules should apply

-1. A module can only depend on other modules within the same domain.
+1. A module can only depend on other modules of the same domain.
 2. A module tagged as `type:feature` can depend on `type:data`, but the reverse is not allowed.
 3. The `root` module can depend on modules tagged as `type:feature`.
 Since the root module only has the `root` tag,
    there is no need to include domain tags.